seedvault-app/seedvault/doc/README.md

 The original entropy comes from a BIP39 seed (12 words = 128 bit size) obtained from Java's `SecureRandom`.
-A PBKDF SHA512 based derivation defined in BIP39 turns this into a 512 bit seed key.
+A PBKDF SHA512 based derivation defined in BIP39 turns this into a 512 bit seed key as described above.

 The derived seed key (512 bit size) gets split into two parts:
 1. legacy app data encryption key (unused) - 256 bit - first half of seed key